SumaiyaTarannumNoor/Spatial-Relationship-Understanding-Among-the-Objects-in-an-Image/Presentation/LeWorldModel.md

 Assran et al. evaluated LeWM 2 on four different datasets: TwoRoom, PushT, OGBench-Cube and Reacher.

 ### Results
 LeWM achieved significantly better performance than PLDM while remaining competitive with DINO-WM, across three properties: agent location, block location, and block angle.
-For agest location LeWM achieved 0.052 +/- 0.149 MSE and 0.974 r
+For agent location, LeWM achieved 0.052 +/- 0.149 MSE for linear and 0.004 +/- 0.056 for MLP.
+For block location, LeWM achieved 0.029 +/- 0.073 MSE for linear and 0.001 +/- 0.006 for MLP.
+Lastly, for block angle, LeWM achieved 0.187 +/- 0.359 MSE for linear and 0.021 +/- 0.139 for MLP.